- On Your Mark

 Your goals are also very important; if you want to rock climb versus just being able to lift your arms overhead to put the plates away, your shoulder injury recovery and injury prevention programs will differ significantly.
 If your goal is to swim aggressively 4 x week for 60 minutes, you may need to approach shoulder rehab differently than if you are a hair stylist, a golfer or don't exercise regularly but want to live pain-free.

 Knowing what your goals are will always help you safely and effectively reach them when it comes injuries and rehab.
 Choosing an appropriate and practical strategy is vital to injury recovery, pain reduction and injury prevention.
+If you are not sure about any of these exercises or need some help figuring out what may be wrong with your shoulder, please call us at 212-729-3970.

 Before we get into my top 11 exercises for shoulder injury prevention and recovery, it’s important to keep the following guidelines in mind.
 These guidelines apply to pretty much any injury recovery program, pain patterns and orthopedic goals.